Ada-Developers-Academy/independent-ai-topics/working-with-openai/open-ai-api-in-projects.md

 response_split = response.text.split("\n")
 ```

 Since the response we're given ends with a newline character, this split operation will leave us with an empty string at the end of our list.
-Since we don;t want to save an empty string to our NPC sayings, we can slice off the last value before we return our list.
+Since we don't want to save an empty string to our NPC sayings, we can slice off the last value before we return our list.
 That return statement may look something like:
 ```python
 return response_split[:-1]
 ```